epam/edp-install/documentation/kubernetes_install_edp.md

 * If the external database is used, set the global.database.host value to the database DNS name accessible from the <edp-project> namespace;

 * Install EDP in the <edp-project> project with the helm command.
-Depending on the cloud provider, the parameter values may differ, make sure that the set of values​is correct for your provider.
+Depending on the cloud provider, the parameter values may differ, make sure that the set of values ​is correct for your provider.
 Find below the basic installation command example for AWS cloud:
 ```bash
     helm install <helm_release_name> epamedp/edp-install --version "2.4.4" --wait --timeout=900s --namespace <edp-project> \